intmus/inttheory19-20/_05-counterpoint-embell-shapes/c1-2ndandembellshapes.md

 ### Second Species Counterpoint

-2nd Species brings in one key element of music that 1st species leaves out: dissonance.
-  - 2nd species applies motion between two notes of the cantus firmus

-Instead of a 1:1 ratio of a whole note against another whole note, we have a 2:1 ratio with 2 half notes for every whole note.
+Instead of the 1:1 ratio in first species between pitches of the cantus firmus and counterpoint, second species has a 2:1 ratio--most often notated as two half notes for every one whole note.
+This creates a pattern of strong and weak beats and consequently a series of rules that are defined by the contrapuntal place in the measure.

-Types of beats:
-- strong
-  - strong beats are on the on beat
-  - in 4/4 that would be on 1, and only on the downbeat with the cantus firmus
-- weak
-  - weak beats are on the off beat, where the whole note does not directly hit, but is still carried over
-  - in 4/4 the weak beat would be on beat 3
+- Strong beats occur "on the beat", meaning that they align with every change of pitch in the cantus firmus.
+- Weak beats are "off the beat" meaning that they occur in the middle of each pitch in the cantus firmus.

-#### Harmonic Intervals:
+### Harmonic Intervals:

-Strong and Weak Beats:
-- consonances on strong beats
-- dissonances are now allowed on weak beats
+Second species counterpoint also allows for a key element that is not an option in first species: dissonance.
+Strong beats must still only use consonances.
+Weak beats may use dissonance, although there are many restrictions.

- Start a line of counterpoint with a rest on the strong beat, and a perfect interval on the weak beat moving into the rest of the line.
+For our studies, we will start the counterpoint with a rest on the strong beat followed by a perfect interval on the weak beat.
+From that point forward, you will follow these harmonic rules:

+Consonances:
+- may occur at any point
+- strong beats will always be consonant
+- imperfect consonances are generally preferred because they do not cause issues when used in parallel motion

 Dissonances:
 - only on weak beats